Guide to Wedding Reception Photography

-At the drinks reception there is often an overlap with the other parts of the wedding day.
-Because the couple sometimes go straight from the ceremony into the drinks reception, many different elements of the day can come together almost at once:
+At the drinks’ reception there is often an overlap with the other parts of the wedding day.
+Because the couple sometimes go straight from the ceremony into their reception, many elements of the day can come together almost at once:

 This could be the ideal opportunity for the confetti shots.
 If both the ceremony and reception are in the same venue, then it almost certainly will be.
 There are also many guests who want to congratulate the couple at the reception.
 See Chapter 6 for more on these aspects of the day.

 I also find myself regularly photographing the posed shots at the reception.
 There is a short section about this further down the page.

 One constant about the drinks’ reception is that drinks and usually canapés are served.
 Most of the formalities are over and the couple take a well-earned breath and mix with their family and friends properly for the first time.
 It is the first chance for the photographer to capture the newly-weds together in a more relaxed environment.

 Creating Wedding Day Memories

 The drinks’ reception is the prefect time for natural, true reportage photography.
 The more that you have going on, the more the photographer has to work with.
 Photography is all about creating memories… Fun additions such as a dressing up box for the children (and grown-ups!), live music and even a magician are all popular ways to ensure that your day is truly unforgettable.
 There are so many diverse and different ideas these days.
 There are 110 amazing wedding ideas to check out via that website link.